valtech/valtech-shortie/README.md

 ## Grunt tasks

-When running grunt without arguments, the following tasks are executed in order:
+When running `grunt` without arguments, the following tasks are executed in order:

 * **npm-install:** installs all NPM dependencies
 * **build:** compiles TypeScript into JavaScript
+* **browserify:** uses [browserify](http://browserify.org) to bundle frontend JS
 * **test:** runs all Mocha tests in test/
 * **jshint:** runs JsHint on all JavaScript files in src/

+You can also run `grunt watch` to make grunt run the commands when files change.